mrgeyer/classtris/README.md

 To try out the demo visit: https://punkbass.github.io/classtris/

-Uses processing.js for the blackboard.
+## Load Students and Questions

+To use it, you need to load a class list from a text file at the bottom of the page.
+Seperate names with a new line.
+Click choose file, then pick your file.
+Then click load class.

+To add questions, do the same on the next line down.

+For confirmation, questions and students are shown in a text box under the load buttons.
+You can hide this by clicking hide.

+## Que buttons

+To load the next student, press next above the student's name To load other students in the que, press then above those student's names To load a new question, click the Up button.

+## Blakboard

  Hold down mouse to draw.
 Type letters to write where the mouse is pointing.
 Click the screen to change the text location.
  Click E to erase the blackboard.
 Click colors to switch colors.
 Click the plus and minus to change the size of the pen.

- Click next to cycle through the student names.
+ Click next to move the next student to the up position.

- I've been working on adding a way to upload text documents.
-JavaScript has been taunting me by briefly showing the imported text and reloading the page and reseting it.
-So I commited the code out.
-I was using the method proposed by This Could Be Better https://thiscouldbebetter.wordpress.com/2012/12/18/loading-editing-and-saving-a-text-file-in-html5-using-javascrip/
+### Known issues: Blank questions and student names.
+I recommend using blank names and questions as a wildcard until it gets fixed.

+### Credits

+Uses processing.js for the blackboard.

+Uses the method shared by This Could Be Better for the file loading: https://thiscouldbebetter.wordpress.com/2012/12/18/loading-editing-and-saving-a-text-file-in-html5-using-javascrip/